mnot/I-D/README.md

-# BINARY Drafts
+# Mark Nottingham's Internet Drafts

-This is the working area for individual Internet-Drafts.
+This is the working area for my individual Internet-Drafts.

 ## Binary Structured HTTP Field Values